Unifying mirror descent and dual averaging: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to Roberto Cominetti, Cristóbal Guzmán, Nicolas Flammarion and Sylvain Sorin for inspiring discussions and suggestions.
-The second author was supported by a public grant as part of the Investissement d'avenir project, reference \texttt{ANR-11-LABX-0056-LMH}, LabEx LMH.
+A.\ Juditsky was supported by MIAI {@} Grenoble Alpes (\texttt{ANR-19-P3IA-0003}).
+J.\ Kwon was supported by a public grant as part of the ``Investissement d'avenir'' project (\texttt{ANR-11-LABX-0056-LMH}), LabEx LMH.